pevers/parkiet/TRAINING.md

 ## Deployment and Inference

 Ideally we convert the model back to PyTorch and plug-and-play it into the Dia pipeline.
-There is already support for HuggingFace's Transformers, so we can directly use this and have an accessible interface.
-However, after converting the model to PyTorch, I noticed a significant performance degradation.
+There is already support for HuggingFace's Transformers, so we can directly use this and have an accessible interface. ~~However, after converting the model to PyTorch, I noticed a significant performance degradation.
 The model was still able to generate speech, but the model is more fragile and quickly derails in more complex sentences.
 I suspect that there is a difference in the attention kernel between PyTorch and JAX.

 How can we fix this?

 Well, I didn't want to get into writing custom kernels, so I spun up a 8xA100 machine on [Lambda](http://lambda.ai/) and fine-tuned the model for a couple thousand more steps on CUDA hardware.
 Luckily JAX supports CUDA, so with little tweaks to the mesh we can run the model.
 However, **it didn't solve the problem**.
 So any more ideas (except fully retraining on CUDA hardware w/o JAX) are welcome.

+EDIT: It seems to be solved, I accidentally converted all parameters to `bfloat16` for the PyTorch model that caused instability.
+It should now run on both PyTorch and JAX without any issues.

 ## Next Steps